brayden-s-haws/data_sight_ai/README.md

 # Description
-This app allows users to quickly onboard themselves to the contents of a database.
+This app allows users to quickly onboard themselves to the contents of a database or data warehouse.
 It uses standard data tools and Generative AI agents to surface information about the data.
 Currently it offers:
 * AI generated descriptions for each table
 * Data preview and column stats
 * AI generated table relationship details